evidence-dev/evidence/sites/docs/docs/deployment/evidence-cloud.md

     <summary>Where is my credentials file?</summary>
     <ul>
     <li><b>If you are deploying the default template:</b> You don't need them, hit the button to use the template project default credentials.</li>
     <li><b>If you have an existing project:</b> Your credentials file is stored in <code>.evidence/template/evidence.settings.json</code>.
-You may need to edit your file explorer settings (<a href="https://support.microsoft.com/en-us/windows/view-hidden-files-and-folders-in-windows-97fbc472-c603-9d90-91d0-1166d1d9f4b5">windows</a>, <a href="https://discussions.apple.com/thread/7581737">mac</a>) to show hidden folders .</li>
+You may need to edit your file explorer settings (<a href="https://support.microsoft.com/en-us/windows/view-hidden-files-and-folders-in-windows-97fbc472-c603-9d90-91d0-1166d1d9f4b5">windows</a>, <a href="https://discussions.apple.com/thread/7581737">mac</a>) to show hidden folders.</li>
     </ul>
 </details>